ember-learn/ember-blog/content/ember-3-27-released.md

 for more details and guidance on migrating away from these APIs.

-Additionally, reopening these classes (for example to change the `tagName` on a `<LinkTo>` has been deprecated and will be unsupported in 4.0.
+Additionally, reopening these classes (for example to change the `tagName` on a `<LinkTo>`) has been deprecated and will be unsupported in 4.0.
 See [the deprecation guide for migration strategies](https://deprecations.emberjs.com/v3.x/#toc_ember-built-in-components-reopen).

 #### Deprecate Legacy Arguments to Built-ins

 Ember's built-in components had a public interface largely defined by their implementation as classic Ember components.
-In order to refactor these built-ins to a more modern implementation and improve their interface, large parts of their API is deprecated in 3.27.
+In order to refactor these built-ins to more modern implementations and improve their interfaces, large parts of their API is deprecated in 3.27.

 These deprecations break down into two sections.
 First, there are arguments which are essentially setting HTML attributes or dealing with events.
-See [this guide entry on legacy attribute arguments](https://deprecations.emberjs.com/v3.x/#toc_ember-built-in-components-legacy-attribute-arguments) for a detailed list of deprecated arguments and migration path.
+See [this guide entry on legacy attribute arguments](https://deprecations.emberjs.com/v3.x/#toc_ember-built-in-components-legacy-attribute-arguments) for a detailed list of deprecated arguments and migration paths.

 Second, there is a set of arguments which were effectively leaks of the private implemention, or which no longer have a clear meaning (or usefulness) in modern application development.
-See [this guide entry on legacy arguments](https://deprecations.emberjs.com/v3.x/#toc_ember-built-in-components-legacy-arguments) for a detailed list and migration path.
+See [this guide entry on legacy arguments](https://deprecations.emberjs.com/v3.x/#toc_ember-built-in-components-legacy-arguments) for a detailed list and migration paths.

 #### Deprecate the Ember Global